On This Page

 Go to this resource for more information about off grid solar power systems.

-Solar PV pumping systems provide irrigation and drinking water in places where there is no mains power available.
+Solar PV pumping systems provide irrigation and drinking water in places where there is no main power available.
 These solar PV water pumps make an ideal replacement for diesel and petrol powered pumps as they deliver the most water at times of need, i.e. when the sun is shining.
 They also emit no greenhouse gas and last a very long time.
 Essentially, you can convert any DC pump to a solar pump with the correct controller.

 Go to the following resource for more information about solar pumping.